anxonf/step-detection-reverb/README.md

 	Determines whether it is a step or not
 	If it is a step, it locates the sector where the source was found

+python-code/config-files/roomConfig.js

+	Defines the size of the room and the parameters for the materials of the surfaces

+python-code/config-files/micDistribuion.json

+	Defines the number of mics and their location on the room

+python-code/config-files/sourceDistribution.json

+	Defines the active source and its position on the room